the-london-eye

 • The cruise offers views of landmarks and attractions lining both banks of the river.

-• Coach drivers receive a 15-minute window for dropping off their group at the London Eye.
+• Coach drivers receive a 15-minute window for dropping off their group at the millennium wheel London.

 • A separate 15-minute window is provided for picking up the group after their visit.